luikyv/go-oidc/README.md

 A customizable OpenID Provider made in Go.

 ## To Evaluate
+* Let the client implement what he wants.
+* Get Logger.
+* How golang loads packages?
+* Caching /authorize?
+* Prefix scopes.
+* Docker compose with mongo and CS.
+* Add index to mongo db.
+* Implement a bson decoder?
+* Fix: given, when, then.
+* Use UTC time.
 * Use uppercase convention.
 * Don't expose jose.
 * Add more tests.